 A final honest caveat: a secure base image program reduces build-time attack surface and produces audit evidence.
 It does not replace runtime threat detection, network policy, secrets management, or EDR on the host node.
 Treat the base image as the foundation, not the entire stack.

 Minimus builds hardened container images directly from upstream source code and provides signed artifacts and SBOM support for its images.
-Its Trust Center describes a 48-hour patch SLA for critical CVEs (and 14 days for high and medium severity), and Minimus offers compliance-oriented support for frameworks including NIST SP 800-190, STIG, FIPS 140-3, and FedRAMP.
+Its Trust Center describes a 48-hour patch SLA for critical CVEs from upstream availability (and 14 days for high and medium severity), and Minimus offers compliance-oriented support for frameworks including NIST SP 800-190, STIG, FIPS 140-3, and FedRAMP.
 The base layer of your stack becomes the strongest, not the weakest, control.

 The build-from-source approach (rather than stripping packages out of an existing distribution after the fact) produces substantially lower CVE counts at pull time, with Minimus reporting a 97%+ reduction compared with common base images.
 Minimus also publishes signed SBOMs and OpenVEX documents per image digest, which helps make incident triage a lookup against existing artifacts rather than a reconstruction from scratch.
 Adoption is often a low-friction Dockerfile change for workloads built on Debian, Ubuntu, RHEL, or Alpine, depending on the workload and its runtime assumptions, and Minimus images are designed to work with common scanners such as Trivy, Grype, Snyk, and AWS Inspector.
 For regulated environments, FedRAMP-, FIPS 140-3-, NIST SP 800-190-, and STIG-aligned support is documented in the Minimus compliance materials.